quarkiverse/quarkiverse-devops/README.md

 ## Workflow for new repositories

-New repositories are submitted via Pull Requests to the `repositories/` directory in this repository:
+New repositories are submitted via Pull Requests to the root directory in this repository:

-- Add a new `.tf` script in the `repositories` directory with the following structure:
+- Add a new `.tf` script in the root directory with the following structure:

 ```terraform
 # Create repository